jkomoros/code-sprouts/README.md

 ```

 Sprouts are passed the current state object as of the last turn, and also the last user message they received, and are then asked to return a message to show to the user, and optionally a JSON Patch to modify the state object for the next turn.

+You can run `npm run compile:sprouts` to compile any local sprouts that require it.

 ## Why not just build this as a GPT?